kuru0004/mens_tennis_outcomes/README.md

 # Procedures followed

 The project uses data gathered by Jeff Sackmann at [Tennis Abstract](http://www.tennisabstract.com/).
-It was available on GitHub in the [atp_mens__tennis repo](link).
+It was available on GitHub in the [tennis_atp repo](https://github.com/JeffSackmann/tennis_atp).
 Each row of data is for a particular match and each column contains the factors (features) of the match.
 The features are of three types:
 * Tournament features: Tournament ID, Date, Playing Surface, etc.
 * Players features: Height, Age, Handedness
 * Match features: Aces, Double Faults, etc.